I can go through phases where I criticize my husband’s driving a bit too much.

-When you’re half a of a couple, you need to know how to talk about disappointment, frustration or even fear with each other.
+When you’re half a of a couple, you need to know how to navigate criticism and other more negative emotions that arise in your relationship.
 Frankly, many of us don’t do it very well.
-You hide through sarcasm, taking pot shots that are followed with, “I’m just being funny…” You say your piece, no matter what is going on around you — or that children are in the room.
-You remain tight-lipped for prolonged times when upset and thus grow ever more resentful.
-You fly into rages for no apparent reason.
-You bring up things from the past that may be unresolved for you, but only muddy the waters of the present concern.
+Perhaps you hide through sarcasm, taking pot shots that are followed with, “I’m just being funny…” Or maybe you say your piece no matter what’s going on around you, and even if children are in the room.
+You might remain tight-lipped for prolonged times when upset and thus grow ever more resentful…or perhaps you fly into rages for no apparent reason, or bring up things from the past that only muddy the waters of the present concern.

-Your child’s teacher notes that homework isn’t being turned in, and she recommends you check into it — try to discover what’s happening behind the scenes.
-In fact, you count on her to give you feedback — to inform you of your child’s progress.
-Again, you realize the structure of that relationship is what allows this type of information to be shared without taking it too personally.
+Your child’s teacher notes that homework isn’t being turned in, and she recommends you check into it and try to discover what’s happening behind the scenes.
+In fact, you count on her to give you feedback and to inform you of your child’s progress.
+Again, the structure of that relationship is what allows this type of information to be shared without taking it too personally.

-Structure goes out the window when we’re in relationship.
-We are lovers, parents, financial partners, home owners, best friends, domestic partners.
+Structure goes out the window in a romantic relationship.
+Your relationship is complex: you are lovers, parents, financial partners, home owners, best friends, domestic partners.
 You name it — your lives are completely entangled, and your ensuing emotions are as well.

-Perceived criticism is harder to take, because of that very entanglement.
+Perceived criticism is harder to take in a romantic relationship because of that very entanglement.

 Try hearing the same message from your partner that you heard from that supervisor or that teacher, and see how you might react.